 Meals are family style on the upper deck

-6 p.m. – Dinner is served.
-The food is good and you are hungry.
+6 p.m. – Dinner time.
+The food is good, and you are hungry.
 It’s possible to leave the barge for a dinner in town, but we were usually tired and stayed with the group.
 The captain has a selection of wines available for purchase.
 You buy a bottle, write your name on the label, and enjoy it whenever you wish.

 An average day on a bike and barge Holland trip